Return to Library Home Page

 Seasonal Color: None

-Temperature: Easily damaged by air temperatures lower than 55oF or air temperature above 105oF.
+Temperature: Easily damaged by air temperatures lower than 50oF or air temperatures above 105oF.

-Soil: Tolerant, but in Phoenix grows best in a fast-draining soil or soilless substrate consisting of organic matter and pumice.
-Fertilize sparingly no more than three times a year.
+Soil: Tolerant, but in Phoenix ZZ plant grows best in a fast-draining soil or soilless substrate consisting of organic matter and pumice.
+Fertilize sparingly, no more than three times a year or if its foliage begins to fade from its otherwise deep, lustrous green color.

 Pruning: Remove yellowing, senescing leaves as needed.